Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.59 degrees Kelvin in August 2025, the same value recorded in the previous month.
+In oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.59 degrees Kelvin in August 2025, the same as in July 2025.

 History.
-Here's a peek at a few simple statistics we calculated on the whole sample: the anomaly attained a maximum of 0.73 degrees Kelvin in February 2024; it recorded a bottom of -0.85 in January 1917; it had an average value of -0.24.
+Here's a snapshot of a few statistics computed on the whole sample: the anomaly had a mean of -0.24 degrees Kelvin; it recorded a maximum of 0.73 in February 2024; it registered a minimum of -0.85 in January 1917.

 Latest values